Continue in Lookup and network tools without copying the target.

 What Information Can an IP Address Show?

-- Your public IPv4 or IPv6 address.
+- Your currently visible public IPv4 or IPv6 address.

-- Approximate country, region, or city.
+- An approximate country, region, or city.

 - ASN and organization information when available.